faizanfatmi/Heart-Data-Analysis/README.md

 ## Disclaimer

 This project is developed for educational and machine learning purposes.
 It is not intended to replace professional medical diagnosis or medical advice.

+---

+## Author

+**Faizan Fatmi**

+---

+## License

+This project is licensed under the MIT License.

+Copyright (c) 2026 Faizan Fatmi

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files, to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the software, subject to the conditions of the MIT License.